yaroslavsobolev/magnetic-surfactant-droplets-cfd/README.md

+# Computational fluid dynamics of the laser-induced rotation and translation of water droplets that were covered with multiresponsive surfactant and immersed in oil

+For more details, see the research article "Systems of mechanized and reactive droplets powered by multiresponsive nanosurfactants" published in 2017 in the journal "*Nature*".
+Here, I will reference figures from this article and its Supplementary materials text.

-These files are compatible with COMSOL Multiphysics version 5.1 or higher.
+These project files are compatible with COMSOL Multiphysics version 5.1 or higher.

 File `one_droplet__spot_on_the_bottom.mph` corresponds to Figure S7 in Supplementary materials: flows inside and outside of a single droplet when the region heated by the laser is located below the mid-level (“equator”) of the droplet.